oauthstuff/draft-oauth-par/main.md

 # Pushed Authorization Request Endpoint

-The pushed authorization request endpoint shall be an HTTP API at the authorization server that accepts `x-www-form-urlencoded` POST requests.
+The pushed authorization request endpoint is an HTTP API at the authorization server that accepts POST requests with parameters in the HTTP request entity-body using the `application/x-www-form-urlencoded` format with a character encoding of UTF-8 as described in Appendix B of [@!RFC6749].

 The endpoint accepts the parameters defined in [@!RFC6749] for the authorization endpoint as well as all applicable extensions defined for the authorization endpoint.
 Some examples of such extensions include PKCE [@RFC7636], Resource Indicators [@I-D.ietf-oauth-resource-indicators], and OpenID Connect [@OIDC].